-Dex listens intently, and studying my face as I talk, as if trying to find my tell, or the lie hiding behind the features of my haggard face.
+Dex listens intently, studying my face as I talk as if trying to find my tell, or the lie hiding behind the features of my haggard face.

 I also tell them that I have no idea what any of it means.
 I remember the words, the sights, but they seem amputated from any larger meaning, from any larger understanding of the stage the events unfolded on.